-Simply put, applications using this type of GC respond slower on average but do not stop responding to perform garbage collection.
+Simply put, applications using this type of GC respond slower on average, but don't stop responding to perform garbage collection.

-If more than 98% of the total time is spent in CMS garbage collection and less than 2% of the heap is recovered, then an OutOfMemoryError is thrown by the CMS collector.
-If necessary, this feature can be disabled by adding the option -XX:-UseGCOverheadLimit to the command line.
+If more than 98% of the total time is spent in CMS garbage collection, and less than 2% of the heap is recovered, then an OutOfMemoryError is thrown by the CMS collector.
+If necessary, we can disable this feature by adding the option -XX:-UseGCOverheadLimit to the command line.

-This collector also has a mode knows as an incremental mode which is being deprecated in Java SE 8 and may be removed in a future major release.
+This collector also has a mode known as an incremental mode, which is being deprecated in Java SE 8 and may be removed in a future major release.